Renato Moicano: Personal life

-Moicano and his wife have a son (born 2020).
+Moicano and his wife have a son.
 Moicano started referring to himself as "Money" in November 2022 after his UFC 281 post-fight speech.

 Moicano has attracted attention for his outspoken support of Austrian economics.
 In 2024 his UFC shoutout of Ludwig von Mises became a viral video.
 He has said that taxes on his UFC winnings led to his economic study and activism.
 Moicano postulated his love and commitment to the libertarian values of the foundations of the United States, such as the Constitution, its First Amendment, freedom to bear arms and the right to private property.
+(Note: Strictly speaking, these were originally classical liberal values.)
 His advocacy for Bitcoin was highlighted by Fox Business in 2024, where Moicano framed cryptocurrency as a safeguard against financial instability.
-In the same 2024, in a victory speech in Paris, he spoke negatively about French president Emmanuel Macron, globalists and democracy, advising to read the libertarian book by Hans-Hermann Hoppe "Democracy: The God That Failed".
+Later in 2024, he spoke negatively about French president Emmanuel Macron, globalists, and democracy in a victory speech in Paris; advising the audience to read the libertarian book Democracy: The God That Failed by Hans-Hermann Hoppe.